-This book was made into a movie in 2017, and I highly recommend both if you have any questions around the historical reliability of the New Testament, and/or claims made by Jesus Christ.
+This book was made into a movie in 2017, and I highly recommend both if you have any questions about the historical reliability of the New Testament, and/or claims made by Jesus Christ.
 Lee Strobel was a self-proclaimed atheist when he began investigating the Biblical claims about Christ after his wife’s conversion.

 Steve Jobs by Walter Isaacson

-If you want to understand the man behind the Apple I & II, Mac, iMac, iPod, iTunes, iPhone, iPad, Apple stores and a lot more, this book is a page burner for you.
+If you want to understand the man behind the Apple I & II, Mac, iMac, iPod, iTunes, iPhone, iPad, Apple stores and a lot more, this book is a page turner for you.
 And it provides a nice backdrop on the history of Silicon Valley during the internet boom years, which continue to this day.

 “A Life God Rewards, Why Everything You Do Today Matters Forever” by Bruce Wilkinson

 Wilkinson connects the dots between what you are doing today and what you will experience after you die.
-It is a quick read, and guaranteed to get you thinking more about how what you do today really matters.
+It is a quick read and guaranteed to get you thinking more about how what you do today really matters.
 Forever!

 The Way We’re Working Isn’t Working: The Four Forgotten Needs That Energize Great Performance by Tony Schwartz and Jean Gomes

 I happened to run across this book as part of my required reading for the New Ventures West training program, and I loved it!
-It aligns beautifully with promoting work/life balance.
+It aligns beautifully with promoting work/life integration.
 Schwartz offers a plethora of very practical information for those who are too busy working to attend to their core human needs.